 This course develops and applies the mathematical theory of computer graphics.
 The theory includes rotation, translation, perspective projection, and curve and surface description.
 The course will use a structured programming language.
 In addition, it will use available commercial graphic packages.
-Prerequisites: CSC 254, MAT 122, MAT 213
+Prerequisites: CSC 254, MAT 120 or MAT 121, MAT 213